timigod/client_manager/README.md

 rails generate client_manager:install
 ```

-This creates a `client_manager.rb` file in your app's initializer's folder & inserts `include ClientManager::Concerns::SetClientByToken` into your `ApplicationController`, to authenticate all requests.
+This creates a `client_manager.rb` file in your app's initializer's folder and inserts `include ClientManager::Concerns::SetClientByToken` into your `ApplicationController` to authenticate all requests.
 You can remove it from that controller and put it in any controller that needs client authentication.

 #### 4. Create a SuperAdmin Account